Course Description/Overview/Welcome Statement

 Assessment of Progress

-Most assignments and tests in this class will be associated with the Edge curriculum.
+Most assignments and tests in this class will be associated with the EDGE curriculum.
 The assignments focus on understanding reading, increasing vocabulary knowledge, and improving writing.
-At the end of each “cluster” (section in a unit) in the Edge curriculum there will be a test to take online.
-ESOL students also take the state’s ESOL test in the spring, the WIDA test.
+At the end of each “cluster” (section in a unit) in the EDGE curriculum there will be a test to take online.
+ESOL students also take the state’s ESOL test in the spring, the WIDA ACCESS test.

 Narrative of the Life of Frederick Douglass: An American Slave by Frederick Douglass

 Dr. Jenner and the Speckled Monster by Albert Marrin

 The Other Side of the Sky by Farah Ahmedi

 All school rules will be followed.
 The main class rules are BE RESPECTFUL and BE RESPONSIBLE.
 Food, drinks, cell phones, electronic devices, and notes to friends will be confiscated if seen.
 No gum is allowed.